 My story so far – Sunday Business Post, 20 October 2019

-Wendy Hamilton is CEO at Netwatch Group.
+Wendy Hamilton of Netwatch Group.
 The Carlow based remote monitoring company employs 500 people worldwide, including 200 in Ireland.
 Hamilton joined Netwatch in 2012 having worked at IBM, Lionbridge and Bowne Global Solutions.